oscarotero/simple-crud/README.md

 }
 ```

-Now, on use the entity:
+Now, on use the table:

 ```php
 $posts = $db->post->select()->run();